 In 2017, the Oregon Legislature enacted Senate Bill (SB) 13, now known as Tribal History/Shared History.
 This law directs the Oregon Department of Education (ODE) to create K-12 Native American Curriculum for inclusion in Oregon public schools and provide professional development to educators.
-The law also directs the ODE to provide funds to each of Oregon’s nine federally recognized tribes to create individual place-based curriculum.
+The law also directs the ODE to provide funds to each of the nine federally recognized tribes in Oregon to create individual place-based curriculum.

 For years the state has been missing a critical opportunity to fully leverage the strengths, assets, and contributions our Native American students bring to their communities.
 The lack of accurate and complete curricula may contribute to the persistent achievement and opportunity gaps between Native American and other students.